 Aurora Cannabis Inc.

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Aurora Cannabis Inc. (“Aurora” or the “Company”) (NYSE: ACB) securities during the period from September 11, 2019 through November 14, 2019 (the “Class Period”).
-Investors have until January 21, 2020 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Aurora Cannabis Inc. (“Aurora” or the “Company”) (NYSE: ACB) securities during the period from February 13, 2020 through September 4, 2020 (the “Class Period”).
+Investors have until December 1, 2020 to apply to the Court to be appointed as lead plaintiff in the lawsuit.